Common Causes of Recurrent Lip Rashes (Cheilitis)

-Lip rashes (and rashes around the mouth) can be caused by various factors.
-Herpes simplex virus (HSV I and HSV II) is a common cause of rashes around the mouth and lips.
-The vesicular lesions caused by HSV are called cold sores or fever blisters.
+Infections are often a cause of recurrent lip rashes.
+Herpes simplex virus (HSV I and HSV II) is a common cause of lip rashes and rashes around the mouth.
+The vesicular lesions caused by HSV are called cold sores or fever blisters (Zi Zai’s CSFreedom™ Herb-Infused Oil is ideal for treating this).
 Impetigo is a common bacterial infection that also can cause a rash on the face with oozing or golden-crusted lesions, often affecting the mouth and lips.
 Oral thrush (overgrowth of yeast in the mouth) can also cause lip irritation.
-Yeast infections at the corners of the mouth are not uncommon in people with no teeth.
-Most dermatologists will easily be able to diagnose these types of lip rashes that are caused by pathogens.
-Psoriasis and lichen planus are skin diseases that can also manifest on the lips (although this isn’t very common).
-Hypothyroidism and Sjögren’s Syndrome are diseases that can cause very dry lips (though there are also other symptoms that are more prevalent than just lip involvement in each of those illnesses).
-Erythema multiforme can cause lesions on the lips when there is mucosal involvement.
-Chronic glandular cheilitis is a persistent problem in which the lips swell, turn outward (evert), peel and crust repeatedly.
-It is thought to be caused by chronic irritation by sun, wind and/or tobacco.
+Yeast infections at the corners of the mouth are somewhat common in people with no teeth.
+Most dermatologists will easily be able to diagnose these types of lip rashes that are caused by biological pathogens.

 Cheilitis can also be caused by allergens or irritants and sometimes it takes a good deal of detective work to figure out what the underlying trigger is.
-Just so you are aware, there are far too many possible allergens and irritants that cause skin rashes for me to list all of them here.
-The rest of this post will cover the most common allergens and irritants that cause chronic or recurrent cheilitis and how to avoid them.
+Just so you are aware, there are far too many possible allergens and irritants that cause lip rashes or rashes elsewhere on the skin for me to list all of them here.
+Any substance that contains protein molecules has the potential to be an allergen to a human.
+People who have atopic eczema or have a history of sensitive skin are going to be more likely to develop allergic contact dermatitis.
+The rest of this post will cover the most common allergens and irritants that cause chronic or recurrent cheilitis.
+I will list the types of products the substances are most commonly found in so you can learn to look for these ingredients and avoid them.

-Potential ALLERGENS Found in Skin Care and Personal Hygiene Products:
+The Most Common ALLERGENS Found in Skin Care and Personal Hygiene Products

-- **Fragrance** (avoid EVERYTHING that lists “fragrance” among its ingredients, including laundry detergent, fabric softener and dryer sheets)
+- **Fragrance** (avoid EVERYTHING that lists “fragrance” among its ingredients, especially all skincare products as well as laundry detergent, fabric softener and dryer sheets)

 - Propolis (found in lotions, toothpaste, unfiltered honey)

-- Beeswax (aka cera alba) – it is not the wax but the propolis in it that causes a reaction in those with propolis allergy (found in mascara, lotions, sunscreens, ointments, dental floss, hair-removing wax)
+- Beeswax (aka cera alba) – it is not the wax but the propolis (that gets mixed in during harvesting of honeycomb) that causes a reaction in those with propolis allergy (found in mascara, lotions, sunscreens, ointments/balms/salves, dental floss, hair-removing wax)

 - Chemical sun block ingredients (Octylcrylene, Avobenzone, Octinoxate, Octisalate, Oxybenzone); stick with the minerals zinc oxide and/or titanium oxide only